scriptella/scriptella-mongodb/README.md

 #MongoDB driver for Scriptella ETL

 ## Building from source
-Type `mvn clean package` to build scriptella-mongodb-driver-1.0-SNAPSHOT.jar.
+Type `mvn clean package` to build the driver.
+The result jar will be in the `target' folder.

 ##Usage example: